 - Master's degree in nursing from a program accredited by a nationally recognized accrediting agency.

 - Cumulative grade point average (GPA) of 3.25 on a 4.0 system.

 - Satisfactory performance on the Graduate Record Examination (GRE) General Test.

 - Current, unencumbered registered professional nurse licensure in the state/country of residence/employment or eligibility for licensure in the State of Missouri.

 - Evidence of high potential for scholarship and leadership in nursing.

 Nursing Application Review Process:

-- Rolling Application Review process (An Application answer could expected after two weeks)
+- Rolling Application Review process (An application answer may be expected after two weeks)